CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 | xrd-1  | `Gi0/0/0/1` | ←→  | `Gi0/0/0/1` | xrd-3  |
 | xrd-2  | `Gi0/0/0/2` | ←→  | `Gi0/0/0/2` | xrd-3  |

 IP addresses might change over time as this is a shared environment.
-Please refer to the "Important: Shared Environment Notice" section below for more details.

 ## ⚖️ Good Citizen Code of Conduct